 Tips and hints

-If an app is complex it is necessary to give users tips: not only in difficult moments but through the entire process of onboarding.
+If an app is complex, it is necessary to give users tips: not only in difficult moments but through the entire process of onboarding.
 Onboarding helps users to understand how the app works — at this stage tips are crucial.
 Give users the opportunity to skip instructions because some of them download the app for the second time and onboarding is no longer needed.

 Choosing the color

 The colors used in design may cause some associations.
 For example, red is a selling color but at the same time it is associated with errors.
 But designers try to avoid associations with colors — this choice is never justified only by association.
 Colors affect users’ feelings and attitude to your app.
 Don’t mix a bunch of different colors — the users will only get a headache.
-Sometimes color solutions are predetermined in advance, for example when a well-known company orders design.
+Sometimes color solutions are predetermined in advance, for example, when a well-known company orders design services.
 In this case, there is already a brand book with a certain color scheme and fonts selected by other people.

 An app with a boring UI won’t help you maintain competition and attract users.
 Avoid copying the interfaces of competitors’ apps, or your app won’t differ from a number of similar designs — better create something new.

-It is easier for users to navigate an app if the visual hierarchy is clear.
+It is easier for users to navigate in an app if the visual hierarchy is clear.
 Users need to understand what tasks the interface solves.
 Contrast also helps to build visual hierarchy: the main elements can be highlighted by color, size, or bold font.
 Less important elements are smaller in size.
 The hierarchy can also be created with the help of horizontal shifts.
 Elements that are interrelated need to be located closer to each other.
 Designers separate blocks by large distances and make elements inside blocks smaller so that they don’t conflict with each other.

 Total design time × hourly rate = design cost

-At the preparation stage, designers use mindmap.
+At the preparation stage, designers use a mindmap.
 It is a block diagram that shows the visual relationships of screens or actions.
-This is a kind of app skeleton with all the basic logic.
+This is a kind of an app skeleton with all the basic logic.
 A mindmap can be created in different ways: some designers think every screen through, and others build the logic of the whole app without concentrating on specific screens.
 The main task of a UX designer is to think over how exactly an app will work.
 At this stage, there are no beautiful graphics, only the logic of the app, connections between screens.

 Designers move on and create a wireframe — a rough layout of an app.
 There are low-fidelity and high-fidelity wireframes.
 High-fidelity wireframe is detailed, there may be some content already at the layout stage.
 In a low-fidelity wireframe, the text can be replaced with basic rectangles indicating that there will be some content.
 UX design is created to generally understand what kind of experience the user will get from your product.
 The wireframe shows how the interface elements will be arranged.